abhishek0795/Conway-s-Game-of-Life-Using-Python/README.md

 According to Wikipedia's article: "The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970."

-The board is made up of an m x n grid of cells, where each cell has an initial state: live (represented by a  '1') or dead (represented by a  '0').
+The board is made up of an a x b grid of cells, where each cell has an initial state: live (represented by a  '1') or dead (represented by a  '0').
 Each cell interacts with its eight neighbors (horizontal, vertical, diagonal) using the following four rules (taken from the above Wikipedia article):

 ## Rules of the Game